 About the Authors

-Grayson Fuller is the manager of the SDG Index and of the team working on SDG data and statistics at SDSN.
-He is co-author of the Sustainable Development Report, for which he manages the data, coding, and statistical analyses.
-He also coordinates the production of regional and subnational editions of the SDG Index, in addition to other statistical reports, in collaboration with national governments, NGOs and international organizations such as the WHO, UNDP and the European Commission.
+Grayson Fuller joined the Paris Secretariat as the SDG Index Analyst.
+His role consists of managing the data, coding, and statistical analyses for the SDG Index and Dashboards report.
+He additionally carries out research related to sustainable development.
 Grayson received his Masters degree in Economic Development at Sciences Po Paris.
-He holds a Bachelors in Romance Languages and Latin American Studies from Harvard University, where he graduated cum laude.
-Grayson has lived in several Latin American countries and speaks English, Spanish, French, Portuguese and Italian.
-He enjoys playing the violin, rock-climbing and taking care of his numerous plants in his free time.
+He holds a Bachelors in Latin American Studies from Harvard University, where he graduated cum laude.
+Grayson has lived in several Latin American countries and speaks English, Spanish, French, Portuguese, and Russian.
+He enjoys playing violin and hails from Atlanta, GA.

 About the Publishers

 The Bertelsmann Stiftung is one of the largest foundations in Germany.
 It works to promote social inclusion and is committed to advancing this goal through programs that improve education, shape democracy, advance society, promote health, vitalize culture and strengthen economies.
 The Bertelsmann Stiftung is a non-partisan, private operating foundation.

 The Sustainable Development Solutions Network (SDSN) has been operating since 2012 under the auspices of the UN Secretary-General.
 SDSN mobilizes global scientific and technological expertise to promote practical solutions for sustainable development, including the implementation of the Sustainable Development Goals (SDGs) and the Paris Climate Agreement.